-5. Families often meet with professionals to plan services or activities.
+5. Families often meet with professionals to discuss and plan for your child's education and development.
 How comfortable is your family participating in these meetings?

 1 2 3 4 5 6 7 We are just beginning to feel comfortable participating in meetings We are somewhat comfortable participating in meetings We are generally comfortable participating in meetings We are very comfortable participating in meetings